JMPerez/jmperez.github.com/_posts/2015-10-19-medium-image-progressive-loading-placeholder.md

   2. **Load a tiny version of the image**.
 At the moment, they seem to be requesting small JPEG thumbnails with a very low quality (e.g. 20%).
 The markup for this small image is returned in the initial HTML as an `<img/>`, so the browser starts fetching them right away.

   3. Once the image is loaded, **it is drawn in a `<canvas/>`**.
-Then, the image data is taken and passed through a custom `blur()` function You can see it, a bit scrumbled, in the `main-base.bundle` JS file.
+Then, the image data is taken and passed through a custom `blur()` function You can see it, a bit scrambled, in the `main-base.bundle` JS file.
 This function is similar, though not identical, to [StackBlur](http://www.quasimondo.com/StackBlurForCanvas/StackBlurDemo.html)'s blur function.
 At the same time, **the main image is requested**.

   4. Once the main image is loaded, **it is shown** and the `canvas` is hidden.